+Need for combination

-Recommend combination with net cleaning and net weights to minimise the time the net is on the surface (Sullivan et al. 2009), as well as combination with waste management to avoid the discharge of waste during shooting thereby minimising the attraction of seabirds to the stern of the vessel.
+Recommend Should be used in combination with net binding and net cleaning to minimise the time the net is on the water's surface during both setting and hauling (Sullivan et al. 2009), as well as in combination with waste management to avoid the discharge of waste during shooting and hauling thereby minimising the attraction of seabirds to the stern of the vessel.

+,, 40

+Implementation monitoring

+On-board observers or electronic monitoring.